DigitalProperties/Kiln-Control/README.md

 # Controls

-This kiln controller accepts serial commands, which can be issued individually or in a chained string:
+This kiln controller accepts serial commands, which can be issued individually or in a chained string (let n represent a number from 0-9):

-> P - P of PID, followed by a float
+> Pn.nn - P of PID, followed by a float

-> I - I of PID, followed by a float
+> In.nn - I of PID, followed by a float

-> D - D of PID, followed by a float
+> Dn.nn - D of PID, followed by a float

-> T - Temperature, followed by an int
+> Tnnnn - Temperature, followed by an int

 Example Commands: